-- The Bank of England is too slow in its pace and strength of increases in Bank Rate and, therefore, allows inflationary pressures to build up too strongly and for a longer period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project or even necessitates a further series of increases in Bank Rate. - The Government acts too quickly to cut taxes and/or increases expenditure in light of the cost-of-living squeeze. - The pound weakens because of a lack of confidence in the UK Government's fiscal policies, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Longer term US treasury yields rise strongly and pull gilt yields up higher than currently forecast. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields consequently.
+- Despite the tightening in Bank Rate to 5.25%, the Bank of England allows inflationary pressures to remain elevated for a long period within the UK economy, which then necessitates Bank Rate staying higher for longer than we currently project. - The pound weakens because of a lack of confidence in the UK Government's preelection fiscal policies, which may prove inflationary, resulting in investors pricing in a risk premium for holding UK sovereign debt. - Projected gilt issuance, inclusive of natural maturities and QT, could be too much for the markets to comfortably digest without higher yields compensating.